Who We Are

 Rosa Lira

-Program Manager - The Story Project
+Assistant Program Director - The Story Project

 Rosa has been working in the education field for more than 10 years.
 She has a passion for empowering teachers and giving them the tools they need to make a difference in the life of the children in their classrooms and instilling in them a love for literacy.
 She has a bachelor’s in Elementary Education and a Master of Arts in Teacher Leadership.
 As a former Quality First Coach, Rosa has experience facilitating workshops and coaching.
 Rosa loves to spend time with her family, travel and learn about different cultures and everything desert.